MJ333Lewis/megs_mind_website_dev/README.md

-My first attempt at creating a personal website using hmtl and css.
+My first attempt at creating a personal website using HTML and css.
+Some assistance from Chat GTP.